curtcox/Viewer/replit.md

 ## Web Framework
 The application is built on Flask with SQLAlchemy ORM for database operations.
 The architecture follows a traditional MVC pattern with clear separation of concerns:
-- **Models**: User, Payment, and TermsAcceptance entities with relationships
+- **Models**: User plus supporting entities for aliases, servers, variables, secrets, and analytics
 - **Views**: Jinja2 templates with Bootstrap 5 for responsive UI
-- **Controllers**: Route handlers managing authentication, payments, and content access
+- **Controllers**: Route handlers focusing on content tooling and workspace flows while external services handle authentication

 ## Authentication & Authorization
-Flask-Login provides session management with a multi-tier access control system:
-- **Authentication**: Username/password login with session persistence
-- **Payment Verification**: Subscription-based access with expiration tracking
-- **Terms Acceptance**: Version-controlled terms that users must accept
-- **Access Control**: Combined verification of all three factors before granting content access
+Flask-Login provides session management for the default application user.
+External identity and billing providers determine who may access the tool, allowing this service to focus on product functionality rather than subscription logic.

 ## Database Design
 SQLAlchemy with declarative base provides the ORM layer:
-- **User Model**: Core user data with password hashing and access control methods
+- **User Model**: Core user data plus helper methods for request analysis features
-- **Payment Model**: Subscription tracking with plan types and expiration dates
+- **Supporting Models**: Records for servers, aliases, variables, secrets, page views, and historical invocations
 - **Relationships**: One-to-many relationships with cascade delete for data integrity

 ## Form Handling